Personal, social and health education (PSHE)

 Creating an inclusive school community: Central Street Infant and Nursery School - 3 February 2012.
 Knowledge of different types of families ensures that all parents and carers regardless of their sexuality and backgrounds are welcomed into this inclusive school community.
 Provision in the Early Years Foundation Stage and in Key Stage 1 ensures that pupils whose parents and carers or family members are lesbian, gay, bisexual or transgender feel included.
 The school has successfully tackled homophobic language, attitudes and behaviour.

 The personal, social and spiritual development of young people in an inner city area - 7 March 2011.
 Effective personal, social and spiritual development of young people in an inner city area.

-Janet Palmer is the National Adviser for Personal, Social Health and Economics Education (PSHE education).
-Janet has been an HMI for seven years and the National Adviser since 2011.
+Janet Palmer is the National Lead for Personal, Social Health and Economics Education (PSHE education).
+Janet has been an HMI for eight years and the National Lead since 2011.
 Before joining Ofsted, Janet was PGCE subject coordinator at Manchester Metropolitan University, responsible for the training of social science, PSHE and citizenship teachers.
 As adviser to the former DfES on the ‘Certification of the Teaching of PSHE’ from 2002 to 2005 she worked with the QCA, the Teenage Pregnancy Unit and the Health Development Agency to agree the Standards for PSHE Certification, plan and carry out the training of PSHE ‘leads’ and wrote the supporting handbook and materials.